coshMain/coshMain.github.io/scripts/main.coffee.md

             .addClass "spaced #{ cssClass }"

 The `peg` and `peg.low` methods from [the API](/docs/output.md).
-These are both used directy, and by other functions, notably `put` and `put.low`, to put markup strings, DOM nodes and jQuery arrays to the board.
+These are both used directy, and by other functions, like `put` and `put.low`, to put markup strings, DOM nodes and jQuery arrays to the board.

     window.peg = (args...) ->